bareos/bareos/docs/manuals/en/new_main_reference/source/Configuration/CustomizingTheConfiguration.rst

 Including other Configuration Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:index:`[TAG=Including other Configuration Files] <single: Including other Configuration Files>` :index:`[TAG=Files->Including other Configuration] <pair: Files; Including other Configuration>` :index:`[TAG=Configuration->Including Files] <pair: Configuration; Including Files>`
+:index:`[TAG=Including other Configuration Files] <single: Including other Configuration Files>` :index:`[TAG=Files->Including other Configuration] <single: Files; Including other Configuration>` :index:`[TAG=Configuration->Including Files] <single: Configuration; Including Files>`

-If you wish to break your configuration file into smaller pieces, you can do so by including other files using the syntax :strong:`@filename` where :file:`filename` is the full path and filename of another file.
-The :strong:`@filename` specification can be given anywhere a primitive token would appear.
+If you wish to break your configuration file into smaller pieces, you can do so by including other files using the syntax :strong:`@filename`\  where :file:`filename` is the full path and filename of another file.
+The :strong:`@filename`\  specification can be given anywhere a primitive token would appear.

 .. code-block:: bareosconfig
    :caption: include a configuration file